basnijholt/nijho.lt/content/post/homelab-explained/index.md

 That doesn't work for private services, because the whole point is that the internet can't connect to them.

 So I use the **DNS-01 challenge** instead.
-Let's Encrypt asks me to publish a specific text record in my domain's DNS.
+Let's Encrypt asks me to publish a specific text record in my domain's DNS, the internet's phone book that turns names into addresses (more on that [below](#dns-the-phone-book)).
 My DNS is hosted at [Cloudflare](https://www.cloudflare.com/), so Traefik creates that record through the Cloudflare API, waits for Let's Encrypt to see it, and removes it again.
 Let's Encrypt never has to reach my network.